Mrsebastino/Recipe-Book-App/README.md

 3. As a user i want to edit recipes.

 4. As a user i want an easy website to add my recipes.

+5. As a user i want to view equipment i might need.
 ### UI
 ---
 The website is kept simple and low profile to avoid unnecessary distraction